-If the Active Edge Select bit T0E or T1E, which is bit 3 of the Timer Control Register, is low, once a high to low transition has been received on the external timer pin, TMR0 or TMR1, the Timer/Event Counter will start counting until the external timer pin returns to its original high level.
-At this point the enable bit will be automatically reset to zero and the Timer/Event Counter will stop counting.
-If the Active Edge Select bit is high, the Timer/Event Counter will begin counting once a low to high transition has been received on the external timer pin and stop counting when the external timer pin returns to its original low level.
-As before, the enable bit will be automatically reset to zero and the Timer/Event Counter will stop counting.
-It is important to note that in the Pulse Width Measurement Mode, the enable bit is automatically reset to zero when the external control signal on the external timer pin returns to its original level, whereas in the other two modes the enable bit can only be reset to zero under program control.

-The residual value in the Timer/Event Counter, which can now be read by the program, therefore represents the length of the pulse received on the external timer pin.
-As the enable bit has now been reset, any further transitions on the external timer pin will be ignored.
-Not until the enable bit is again set high by the program can the timer begin further pulse width measurements.
-In this way, single shot pulse measurements can be easily made.
+In this mode, the width of external pulses applied to the pin-shared external pin PA2/TMR can be measured.
+In the Pulse Width Measurement Mode, the timer clock source is supplied by the internal clock.
+For the timer to operate in this mode, bits TM0 and TM1 must both be set high.
+If the TE bit is low, once a high to low transition has been received on the PA2/TMR pin, the timer will start counting until the PA2/TMR pin returns to its original high level.
+At this point the TON bit will be automatically reset to zero and the timer will stop counting.
+If the TE bit is high, the timer will begin counting once a low to high transition has been received on the PA2/TMR pin and stop counting when the PA2/TMR pin returns to its original low level.
+As before, the TON bit will be automatically reset to zero and the timer will stop counting.
+It is important to note that in the Pulse Width Measurement Mode, the TON bit is automatically reset to zero when the external control signal on the external timer pin returns to its original level, whereas in the other two modes the TON bit can only be reset to zero under program control.
+The residual value in the timer, which can now be read by the program, therefore represents the length of the pulse received on pin PA2/TMR.
+As the TON bit has now been reset any further transitions on the PA2/TMR pin will be ignored.
+Not until the TON bit is again set high by the program can the timer begin further pulse width measurements.
+In this way single shot pulse measurements can be easily made.
+It should be noted that in this mode the counter is controlled by logical transitions on the PA2/TMR pin and not by the logic level.